 While Miller lauded the department for being “effectively managed” and having a shared vision and mission between senior officers and line officers, the study Matrix completed suggests Brick should add six officers to patrol duties, one school resource officer and one narcotics detective.

 Additionally, Miller said department should bring back the Selective Enforcement, or SET, team.
-The SET team operated as an anti-crime unit specializing in surveillance, plainclothes, high-visibility and anti-gang operations, Chief Nils R. Bergquist told Brick Patch in a previous interview.
+The SET team operated as an anti-crime unit specializing in surveillance, plainclothes, high-visibility and anti-gang operations, Chief Nils R. Bergquist told Brick Patch .
 It was disbanded in early 2010 due to budget cuts, and its members were sent back to traditional patrol duties.

 “In the long term, it’s a unit that you need back,” Miller told township council members.
 “You have very little in the way of dedicated, proactive enforcement capability in the department right now.”